-Our second source of information frictions captures individual-level (demand-side) learning.
-New teachers may overestimate their level of commitment to the profession of teaching, where commitment is defined as the intention to remain a teacher in the long-run.5 In the model, commitment captures preferences for being a teacher.
-Teachers learn their true level of commitment through on-the-job experience.
-While schools cannot observe teachers' ex ante belief about their level of commitment, we assume that teachers and the econometrician can.
-We construct a binary measure of commitment using a combination of survey questions that ask new teachers about their long-run professional plans.6 We make this distinction in teacher types to account for the fact that eventual counterfactual policies should not induce an identical reduction in turnover among teachers that plan to stay in the profession permanently and those that plan to exit shortly after beginning.
-We note too that new teachers may exit a school because the school itself has lower quality in amenities than they expected or because the experience of teaching was worse than expected.
-Disentangling these two is important to understand whether supply-side or demand-side improvements are first-order to mitigate turnover.
+4 This commitment characteristic measures teachers' own perceptions of their likelihood to remain teachers for the duration of their career.
+We differentiate individuals by commitment types to account for heterogeneous impacts of the counterfactual policies among teachers that plan to stay in the profession permanently and those that plan to exit shortly after beginning.
+New teachers may exit a school because the school itself has lower quality in amenities than they expected or because the experience of teaching was worse than expected.
+Disentangling these two is important to understand whether supply-side or demand-side improvements are first-order strategies to mitigate turnover.